 How much does it cost?

 Fees are dependent on the number of units students take each semester.
 To get an approximate figure, please visit the Bursar's Office website for the latest costs.

-After registering, Students should check within a week at MySJSU to verify that they have been billed, and the amount owed.
-It is a good idea for students to print their schedule once they have paid fees and also when grades post.
+After registering, Students should frequently monitor their MySJSU account to verify that they have been billed, and the amount owed.
+SJSU does not send a reminder to pay fees.

 What happens if I do not pay on time?